Home Learn Unlocking the Potential of Multicap Funds

 • Flexibility: The best multicap funds have the flexibility to invest across different market capitalizations, i.e., large-cap, mid-cap, and small-cap companies, depending on market conditions.
 This enables fund managers to make changes to the portfolio based on market trends, making them less volatile.

-Disadvantages of Investing in Multicap Funds
+Limitations of Investing in Multicap Funds

 Some of the disadvantages of investing in multi-cap funds are as follows:

-Multicap Funds VS Other Types of Funds
+Multicap Funds Vs Other Types of Funds

-1. Multicap Funds VS Large-Cap Funds
+Multicap Funds Vs Large-Cap Funds

 Multicap funds are considered more diversified compared to large-cap funds since they can invest in companies across different market capitalizations.
 Large-cap funds, on the other hand, typically invest in well-established, blue-chip stocks with large market capitalizations.